enderNakamoto/mina_challenge_1/README.md

 Merkle Tree, Nullifier Tree or just Merkle Map ?
 Using Merkle Map,
 1. Initiate whitelist of eligible addresses

-  a.
-Merkle Map withh Track Key Value Pair of -> Address(Key) -> Bool(False)
+  *  Merkle Map withh Track Key Value Pair of -> Address(Key) -> Field(1)
-  b. can check if address is eligible by checking if value is false
+  *  Thereafter, we can check if address is eligible by checking if value is Field(1)
-  c. if false, then address is eligible
+  *  if Field(0), the default value then address is not initiated and in whitelist
-  d. if null, then address is not initiated (not in whitelist)
+  *  After depositing message, we can change the value to Field(2)
-  e.  if true, then address has already deposited a secret message
+  *  if Field(2), then message has already been deposited
-  f. after Message is deposited, update value to true
+  * ENUM could be a good data structure to use here

 ---